 What to post on Facebook.

 If you offer meals, post about those.
-You can win the heart of many South Africans with a really great photo of your braai in progress.
+You can win the hearts of many South Africans with a great photo of your braai in progress.
 Show the nooks and crannies of your garden.
 Share some travel tips from your guests.
 Post some trivia about your area or your nearest attractions.

 Here’s a long list of ideas from fueltravel.com : 80 Social Media Post Ideas.